GeoNode/documentation/admin/admin_panel/index.rst

 There are plenty of options available, allowing you to customize contact info as long as colors of the bar and page.

-One of the most importat to consider it is for sure the ``Cookie law info bar text``
+One of the most important to consider it is for sure the ``Cookie law info bar text``

 .. figure:: img/theming/theme-def-0006b.png
     :align: center